sytabaresa/kingly/README.md

 * The entity responds to a series of inputs or events over time.

 However, while the traditional FSMs are an excellent tool for tackling smaller problems, it is also generally known that they tend to become unmanageable even for moderately involved systems.
-Due to the phenomenon known as "state explosion," the complexity of a traditional FSM tends to grow much faster than the complexity of the reactive system it describes.
+Due to the phenomenon known as "state explosion", the complexity of a traditional FSM tends to grow much faster than the complexity of the reactive system it describes.

 The formalism of statecharts, invented by David Harel in the 1980s, addresses exactly this shortcoming of the